jrouwe/JoltPhysics/Docs/Architecture.md

 	* Integration (1/360s)

 In general, the system is stable when running at 60 Hz with 1 collision and 1 integration step.

+### Cooking Data and Saving

+Data needs to be converted into an optimized format in order to be usable in the physics simulation.
+The uncooked data is usually stored in a [Settings](@ref JPH::ShapeSettings) object and then converted to cooked format by a [Create](@ref JPH::ShapeSettings::Create) function that returns a [Result](@ref JPH::Result) object that indicates success or failure and provides the cooked object.
+There are two ways of serializing data:

+* The uncooked data can be serialized using the [ObjectStream](@ref JPH::ObjectStream) system (either in [binary](@ref JPH::ObjectStreamBinaryOut) or in [text](@ref JPH::ObjectStreamTextOut) format), data stored in this way is likely to be compatible with future versions of the library (although there is no 100% guarantee of this).
+* The cooked data can be serialized using the [SaveBinaryState](@ref JPH::Shape::SaveBinaryState) interface that various objects provide.
+Data stored in this way is optimized for simulation performance and loading speed but is very likely to change between versions of the library, so this should never be your primary data format.

+As the library does not offer an exporter from content creation packages and since most games will have their own content pipeline, we encourage you to store data in your own format, cook data while cooking the game data and store the result using the SaveBinaryState interface (and provide a way to force a re-cook when the library is updated).

+### The Simulation Step in Detail

 The job graph looks like this: